idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 - **Validity**: data that is formatted correctly and is usable by those accessing it
 - **Uniqueness**: a data sources assurance against unintended duplicate records.
 - **Accessibility**: users that need the data can access it
+## Software Characteristics
+- **Types of Software**
+	- Systems software: an operating system or device driver
+	- Programming software: tools for writing software, IDE, GCC, etc.
+	- Applications: programs / websites which help users complete tasks
+	- Embedded Software: used to control machines and devices

+- **Reasons for Development**
+	- Custom software: created to meet the specific needs of a user
+	- Commercial & OSS: made to meet a broad set of *perceived* needs of potential users
+	- Personal: created to automate mundane tasks or entertainment or educational purposes
 ## Organisations
 - **Goals**: used by organisations to state long term intentions or purposes
 - **Objectives**: define shorter term measurable actions or tasks that contribute to these set goals